Reading time: 9 mins

 In this blog you will learn all about:

 Autumn is different along the equatorial line, where both hemispheres meet.
-The climate is subject to changes in marine currents rather than the transition from one season to another, this is why the Galapagos is a destination worth visiting throughout the entire year, given that words like “winter” and “spring” do not apply here.
+The climate is subject to changes in marine currents rather than the transition from one season to another, this is why the Galapagos is the best couple vacations you can think of.
 However, life in the Enchanted Isles moves at its own pace and you and your other half should decide on exactly what you want to experience together to get the most out of what the Galapagos offer.
 The truth is, independent of what you may want to experience, the Northern Hemisphere’s autumn season coincides with what’s known as the Dry Season in the Galapagos (which lasts from July to December).
 This unique time of year offers certain advantages, in addition to escaping from escaping the brisk autumn weather common in many other parts of the world during this time of year.

 During the Dry Season in the Galapagos, the Humboldt Current strengthens and the climate is a little breezier and more pleasant (temperatures consistently range from 68°-79 °F or 20°-26 °C).
 Moreover, the arrival of these currents signals the arrival of nutrient-rich waters and an increase in marine activity.
 It is the perfect season for engaging in a variety of activities offered at each island; however, it is also the ideal time to peacefully relax on the beach next to your significant other and enjoy the weather, given this time especially is when the crowds have dissipated.